codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/debugging-pipelines.md

 It is important to understand that if you have chosen the `override` phase in a freestyle step, then the commands mentioned in the pipeline definition are completely ignored.

+## Using the alternative debug window

+If you enable the debugger on a freestyle step with the "override" option, Codefresh will install some extra tooling on the Docker image that is needed for the debugger itself.

+By default, the internal debugger tooling is using node.js, so if your image is already based on Node.js, you might get version conflicts in your application.

+You can enable an alternative debugger by passing the variable `DEBUGGER_RUNNER = 2` on the whole pipeline:

+{%
+  include image.html
+  lightbox="true"
+  file="/images/pipeline/debug/alternative-debugger.png"
+  url="/images/pipeline/debug/alternative-debugger.png"
+  alt="Enabling the Python based debugger" caption="Enabling the Python based debugger" max-width="60%"
+%}

+This debugger is based on Python instead of Node.js and it can work with both Python 2 and 3 Docker images.
+This way the debugger tools will not affect your application.
+You can also use the same method in a specific freestyle step like this:

+`codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+steps:
+  hello_world_step:
+    title: freestyle step
+    image: node:11.1
+    environment:
+      - 'DEBUGGER_RUNNER=2'
+{% endraw %}
+{% endhighlight %}

 ## Inserting breakpoints in the pipeline definition

 It is also possible to mention breakpoints in the Codefresh YAML instead of using the UI.
 Breakpoints mentioned in the `codefresh.yml` file have no effect when the pipeline is not running in Debug mode.
 You need to run the pipeline in debug mode in order for them to stop the pipeline.